lualparedes/frontend-methodology/README.md

 Versatile styles that are useful to have in a single class.
 Harry Robert's objects also fall into this category.

-The key to decide whether a block of styles should be placed in a utility class, is to ponder how sure you're that the styles don't change regardless of the contex.
+The key to decide whether a block of styles should be placed in a utility class, is to ponder **how sure you are that the styles don't change regardless of the contex**.

-They're labeled with a single word and are placed in the last position in the class attribute of the HTML element it affects.
+They're labeled with a single word and are **placed in the last position in the class attribute of the HTML element it affects**.

 ```scss
 .wrap { ... }